 It is unlawful for the residential owner of a lot to fill-in, block, regrade or in any way decrease the capacity of the drainage swales that are constructed with the PUDE’s as shown on plat maps, storm water plans and in other areas.
-All drainage swales that are crossed by the driveways or other hard surfaces must be permitted and will be piped at the Owner’s expense.
+All drainage swales that are crossed by the driveways or other hard surfaces must be permitted and will be piped at the owner’s expense.